sebastiaoLa/header_catcher/README.md

 # header_catcher
-Simple Python webserver that logs the authorization header from a request it receives
+Simple Python webserver that logs the authorization header from a request it receives.
+Useful if you need to grab some token used between server-side services